10 animals killed in barn fire at Ohio wildlife park

 “We are grateful that our staff is safe and no one was injured, but the loss of the wildlife that we care for every day is tragic for our team members who love these animals,” the post read.
 “We are still assessing the loss of wildlife that was housed in the barn for over-night care and security.”

-The park was closed to visitors Thursday for Thanksgiving, and was supposed to reopen Friday, before closing for the season Sunday.
+The park was closed to visitors Thursday for Thanksgiving and was supposed to reopen Friday, before closing for the season Sunday.
 The park will now be shut Friday.

-The park is a drive-thru wildlife park, in which visitors can watch and feed animals on the 100-acre (405,000-sq. meter) property.
+The park is a drive-thru wildlife park, in which visitors can watch and feed animals on the 100-acre (405,000-square-meter) property.
 According to its Facebook page, it celebrated its 50th season in 2018.

 Port Clinton is on Lake Erie in northern Ohio, between Toledo and Cleveland.